-As a faculty member, you are important to us.
-Your teaching and research needs determine many of Lane Library's offerings.
-In addition, faculty enthusiasm and support for the library helps to drive student use of the books, journals, and other scholarly resources that the library provides.
+The librarians and staff of Lane Library are eager to work with you.
+As a faculty member, your teaching and research needs determine many of Lane Library's offerings.
+Additionally, faculty enthusiasm and support for the library helps to drive student use of the books, journals, and other scholarly resources that the library provides.

 Please take time to acquaint yourself with the Lane Library's main page, and always feel free to visit your library.
 Our staff is proud of its tradition of friendly and competent service aimed at supporting your work.
 The welcome mat is always out.